chaschev/bear/README.md

 # Welcome the Bear!

-Bear is a lightweight deployment tool for Java.
-It's primary task are builds and deploys of applications to remote hosts.
+Bear is a lightweight framework deployment tool for Java.
+It's main goal is to make your deployment a programming task by using OOP, static types and fluent programming techniques which one find in many modern languages and libraries.
 Bear first started as a Capistrano clone, but then grew into a different project.

 Bear is in it's early development stages now.
 Questions, concerns?
 Just drop me a line at chaschev@gmail.com.

 ### Bear Highlights

-* Syntax completion in IDEs, static types and OOP approach for tasks, enum-like variables prevent typos
+* Syntax completion in IDEs, static type safety and OOP approach (see demos below)
 * Dynamic scripting with Groovy (@CompileStatic for strict Java-like mode)
 * Debugging in IDEs and script unit-testing
 * Fast execution, parallel execution framework
 * Desktop UI app to monitor running tasks (Twitter Bootstrap 3)
+* A single project definition file driven by annotations and convention over configuration
 * Scripts can be edited in UI and in IDEs (by importing through Maven)
 * Lambda-based configuration, session/global evaluation context for variables
 * (planned) JavaScript, Ruby and Python support